mui/material-ui/docs/src/pages/customization/theme-components/theme-components.md

 You can pass a callback as a value in each slot of the component's `styleOverrides` to apply styles based on props.

-The `ownerState` prop is a combination of public props that you pass to the component + internal states inside the component.
+The `ownerState` prop is a combination of public props that you pass to the component + internal state of the component.

 ```js
 const finalTheme = createTheme({